eberhab/m20/reading_writing_floppies.md

 In order to do the padding while also reading the FM part, one has two options:

-- Per track: Pad the entire track0 with an additional 2 kiB (used in many manual conversion approaches)
+- Per track: Pad the entire track0 with an additional 2 kiB (usually used in manual conversion approaches where FM and MFM are read separately and joined by `dd`)
 - Per sector: Pad every single FM sector with an additional 128 Bytes ([MAME](http://www.z80ne.com/m20/index.php?argument=sections/tech/mame_m20.inc) and [GW](https://github.com/keirf/greaseweazle/issues/275) use this)

 Let's look into reading, writing, and padding in more detail (usually/ with gw >= v1.8 you should not need this):